crusher083/dgl/docs/source/guide/training-graph.rst

 Batch of Graphs
 ^^^^^^^^^^^^^^^

-Usually a graph classification task trains on a lot of graphs, and it will be very inefficient to use only one graph at a time when training the model.
-Borrowing the idea of mini-batch training from common deep learning practice, one can build a batch of multiple graphs and send them together for one training iteration.
+Usually a graph classifier is trained on a lot of graphs, and it will be very inefficient to use only one graph at a time during training.
+Borrowing the idea of mini-batch training from deep learning, we can build a batch of multiple graphs and send them together for one training iteration.

-In DGL, one can build a single batched graph from a list of graphs.
-This batched graph can be simply used as a single large graph, with connected components corresponding to the original small graphs.
+In DGL, we can build a single batched graph from a list of graphs.
+This batched graph can be used as a single large graph, with connected components corresponding to the original small graphs.

 .. figure:: https://data.dgl.ai/tutorial/batch/batch.png